2021 Best Electrical Engineering Colleges for Non-Traditional Students in North Carolina

 Best Electrical Engineering Schools for Non-Traditional Students

 University of North Carolina at Charlotte earned the #2 spot in our 2021 rankings.
-Located in the large city of Charlotte, UNC Charlotte is a public school with a very large student population.
+Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.
 UNC Charlotte did well in our major quality rankings, too.
 It placed #2 on our Best Colleges for Electrical Engineering in North Carolina list.

-The student loan default rate at UNC Charlotte is lower than is typical, just 1.7% of students default in three years.
-There are approximately 16,634 students at UNC Charlotte that take at least one class online.
+The school has a low student loan default rate of 1.7%.
+Approximately 16,634 students take at least one class online at UNC Charlotte.
 There are roughly 7,045 part time students in attendance at UNC Charlotte.

 The #3 spot in this year's ranking belongs to North Carolina A & T State University.
 Located in the city of Greensboro, NC A&T is a public school with a large student population.
 NC A&T did well in our major quality rankings, too.
 It placed #3 on our Best Colleges for Electrical Engineering in North Carolina list.

 About 4.8% of NC A&T students default on their loans in three years, which is lower than average.
-Approximately 5,968 students take at least one class online at NC A&T. About 2,086 of the students at NC A&T are attending part time.
+Approximately 5,968 students take at least one class online at NC A&T. There are roughly 2,086 part time students in attendance at NC A&T.

 One of 41 majors within the Engineering area of study, Electrical Engineering has other similar majors worth exploring.